Yogesh-B/LaravelToDoApp/README.md

 5. **most important** DOCKERIZE ALL THOSE STUFF!!
 I WANT A SIGNLE COMMAND TO RUN ALL AT ONCE.(fast startup and graceful shutdown🤩)
 6. setup github actions
 7. okteto can be used to deploy the thing.

+## Extra stuff
+1. Make it as complex as you can! with only one purpose... learning!!! do not care about usecase!